aunshx/aunshx/README.md

 I'am currently working freelance for an early-stage start-up but I do take up work on the side.
 - 💼 Want me to work for you?
 Please reach, [email](mailto:aunsh.sb@gmail.com) :)
 - Check out my portfolio website, [aunsh.com](https://aunsh.com)
+- I also write on medium about tech stuff - Check it out! [medium](https://aunsh.medium.com)
 <br />

 ### Introducing